stardot/bbcmicro.co.uk/splitter/README.txt

 Note that the workspace folder is deleted and recreated at the start of each run, so if you want to keep its contents, make a copy of it first.

+There is an additional script in the scripts folder: get_bbcmicro_DL_links.pl.
+This checks for valid URLs in download buttons on the bbcmicro.co.uk site, flagging any that don't look correct with "Unmatched link" in the output.
+The parameter to the script is the total number of game pages on the site, which you can find by clicking the >| button on the homepage (at the time of writing this number is 120).